Skip to main content

 Written by Olivia

-Please Note: This integration is only available for set-up via the iOS app on phones that are running iOS 17.4.
-Accounts will also surface in the Mac app after connecting via iOS.
+Please note: This integration is only available for set-up via the iOS app on phones that are running iOS 17.4 or higher.
+Accounts will also surface in the Mac app and iPad app after connecting via iOS.

 Apple Card